ABIF-McGill/IPN_summer_course_2021/README.md

 The following is meant as a general guideline.
 We will discuss how to do this and why in class.

+### Part 1) Loading an image in Fiji

+In this section, we'll load an image in Fiji, and get familiarized with Fiji.
+We'll look at pixel intensity values and coordinates, adjust display contrast and LUTs.

-### Part 1) Segment nuclei from an image of Hoechst stained nuclei, and measure intensity
+### Part 2) Segment nuclei from an image of Hoechst stained nuclei and measure intensity
-information of a nuclear protein fused with EGFP in a different channel

 1) Open Fiji, then open the Hoechst image (“ESCs_WT_020_Ch2_Hoechst.tif") in Fiji by dragging the file into the main window.